j-hagedorn/trilogy/docs/ATU_NOTES.md

 1692, J2136, J2461.1.7, J2461.1.7.1, J2136.5.6, J2136.5.7, J2136.5.5
 ```

-that is obviously wrong, as the last three motives belong to different endings, thus correctly the result should be somethink like this:
+that is obviously wrong, as the last three motives belong to different endings, the result should be somethink like this instead:

 ```
 1692, J2136, J2461.1.7, J2461.1.7.1, J2136.5.6